-"Joy in NIcaragua."
-This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River in the mountains near Nicaragua's northern border.
-Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a cooperative of stone-carvers in San Juan de Limay.
-Fair Trade gives Jessica's family extra income to pay for Jessica’s books and uniforms, enabling her to continue her studies in the local public school.
+This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River near Nicaragua's northern border.
+Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a Fair Trade cooperative.
+Fair Trade gives Jessica's family income to pay for her books and uniforms, enabling her to continue her studies in the local public school.

-2010: Chiapas, Mexico to study Fair Trade and organics, producers from the Maya Vinic coffee cooperative.
+2010: Chiapas, Mexico to study Fair Trade, cooperatives, and organics.

-2010: Traverse City, Michigan area for interviews with entrepreneurs involved in organics, Fair Trade, and local production.
+2010: Traverse City, Michigan area to study organics, Fair Trade, microfinance, and local production.

-2009: England to lead workshops at the International Youth for Fair Trade conference at Coventry University and to serve as a delegate to a Fair Trade conference at the Said Business School, Oxford University.
+2009: England to lead workshops at the International Youth for Fair Trade conference at Coventry University and to serve as a delegate to a Fair Trade conference at Oxford University.

-2007: Nicaragua to study Fair Trade and the effects DR- CAFTA and the Plan Puebla Panama.
-I met with Fair Trade producers throughout the country and managers at maquiladoras;
+2007: Nicaragua to study Fair Trade and the effects of DR- CAFTA and the Meso-American Development Plan.

 Advisor to Student Organizations at MSU:

 Spartan Global Development Fund (SGDF): SGDF raises funds for microloans for small entrepreneurs in the United States and around the world.
-For more information, see the SGDF Newsletters page on this website (see the link on the left hand side of this page) and the SGD website at www.spartanglobalfund.org.
+I serve on the board of directors for its companion 501(c)(3) non-profit organization, the Spartan Global Development Fund.
+Please visit www.spartanglobalfund.org.

-Students Today, Leaders Forever: The MSU chapter of STLF works to engage students leadership through community service projects in the Lansing/East Lansing area and during a spring break trip.
-MSU STLF sent three buses on a community service road trip during spring break 2012.
-See www.stlf.net for information.
+Students Today, Leaders Forever: The MSU chapter of STLF works to engage students leadership through community service projects in the Lansing/East Lansing area throughout the academic year and across the U.S. during spring break trips.
+We one of the most active chapters in the United States!
+Please visit www.stlf.net .